AguaClara/Textbook/Acid_Neutralizing_Capacity/Acid_Neutralizing_Capacity.rst

 Operationally, the first few titrant volumes can be relatively large increments since the important data lies at pH values less than that of the equivalence point (approximately pH = 4.5 for an Alkalinity titration).
 As the pH is lowered by addition of acid the ionic strength of the solution increases and the activity of the hydrogen ion deviates from the hydrogen ion concentration.
 This effect is significant below pH 3 and thus the effective linear range is generally between pH 4.5 and pH 3.0.
 The maximum incremental titrant volume ($\mathrm{\Delta}$Va) that will yield n points in this linear region is obtained as follows.

-\noindent If Vs » Vt then equation \eqref{ZEqnNum567204} reduces to
+\noindent If Vs ï¿½ Vt then equation \eqref{ZEqnNum567204} reduces to
 \begin{equation} \label{1.14}
 {\rm N}_{{\rm t}} {\rm \; \; \; }\frac{(V_{t} -V_{e} )}{V_{s} } \cong {\rm \; [H}^{+} {\rm ]}
 \end{equation}